voxelmorph/voxelmorph/README.md

 # Creation of Deformable Templates

+We present a template consturction method in this [preprint](https://arxiv.org/abs/1908.02738).

+To experiment with this code, please use `train_img_template.py`, which uses the same conventions as voxelmorph.

-Please use `train_img_template.py` to play with the template construction method presented in https://arxiv.org/abs/1908.02738.
-We've also provided an unconditional model in `/data/uncond_atlas_creation_k.npy`, and h5 model weights for [unconditional atlas here](http://people.csail.mit.edu/adalca/voxelmorph/atlas_creation_uncond_NCC_1500.h5), and [conditional atlas here](http://people.csail.mit.edu/adalca/voxelmorph/atlas_creation_cond_NCC_1022.h5).
+We've also provided an unconditional atlas in `/data/uncond_atlas_creation_k.npy`.

+Models in h5 format weights are provided for [unconditional atlas here](http://people.csail.mit.edu/adalca/voxelmorph/atlas_creation_uncond_NCC_1500.h5), and [conditional atlas here](http://people.csail.mit.edu/adalca/voxelmorph/atlas_creation_cond_NCC_1022.h5).